Skip to main content

 Frequently asked — therapy in Coppell, Texas

-Can I see a therapist by video from Coppell?
+Where can I see a licensed therapist near Coppell?

 What if I'm in a mental health crisis in Coppell?